livarb/vefa-portal/content/ehf/announcement/2016-10-17-new-releases-for-review.md

 +++

-This new revisions are available for review from today:
+These new revisions are available for review as of today:

 * [EHF Catalogue 1.0.6](/ehf/standard/ehf-catalogue-1.0.6/)
 * [EHF Despatch Advice 1.0.5](/ehf/standard/ehf-despatch-advice-1.0.5/)